acertio/biscuitsec.org/README.md

 ## Deploy
-The playground is deployed on netlify, and available at https://biscuitsec.org -> TOFIX
+The playground is deployed on netlify (using build command CI= npm run build), and available at https://www.biscuitsec.org

 ## Use cases